About Us

 - To conduct Workshops, Seminars and Symposiums on contemporary issues to encourage free and fair expression of views/opinions

-- NECARF shall respond to request for suggestions from the Church, whenever sought for, on issues that may require opinion from Lay people.
+- NECARF shall respond to requests for suggestions from the Church, whenever sought, on issues that may require opinions from laypeople.

 Current Articles